 No Matter What Business You’re In, You Are In The Business of Selling

 You may be the leading expert in your industry.
 You might possess some proficiency or skillset that your colleagues will never have.
 You may even have a wall full of awards from industry associations.
-None of this means a thing if you don’t know how to sell.
+None of this means a thing if you don’t know how to sell, remember when you start selling you need to buy mailboxes, you can get mailboxes with added security features like locks and flaps, as well as more traditional mailboxes.

 If you really want to up your sales game this year, focus on these five selling strategies.